mrstegeman/recipes/content/recipes/peach-cobbler/index.md

 ## Directions

-* Heat oven to 350 degrees
+* Heat oven to 350°
 * Melt ½ stick of butter in pan
 * Mix 1 cup flour, 1 tsp baking powder, ½ tsp salt, 1 cup sugar and 1 cup milk in separate bowl
 * Pour mixture into pan with melted butter
 * Spoon in 1 large can of unsweetened peaches, do not mix
-* Bake at 350 degrees for ½ hour or until golden brown
+* Bake at 350° for ½ hour or until golden brown